omarrhossam00/vehicle-telemetry-analysis/README.md

 - Use actual CAN frame timestamps instead of session-file grouping, so plots reflect real lap/session boundaries rather than file boundaries.
 - Cross-check `SPEED` against wheel-speed sensor data (if logged separately) instead of trusting a single OBD PID, given the 255 km/h ceiling seen here.
-- Add a lap-by-lap comparison view once SparX sessions are labeled by track/lap, instead of just per-session averages.
+- Add a lap-by-lap comparison view once SparkX sessions are labeled by track/lap, instead of just per-session averages.
 - Investigate the fuel-usage outlier tail against throttle/RPM at the same timestamps, to confirm it's genuine hard-acceleration behavior and not a logging glitch.